letsRobot/docs/api-reference.md

 All of the communication between your robot and LetsRobot's servers is done over HTTP.
 To enable realtime, bi-directional communication between your robot and the servers we use [socket.io](https://socket.io) for the data messages.
 For the audio and video we use a [MPEG](https://nl.wikipedia.org/wiki/MPEG) stream.

+In the examples we will be using code written in URL.<Python> and use URL.<ffmpeg> to stream our audio and video.

 ## URLs
 http://letsrobot.tv/get_websocket_relay_host/<camera-id>
 http://letsrobot.tv/get_video_port/<camera-id>